jkweber236/EndlessOceanRunner/README.md

-# EndlessRunnerGame
+# EndlessOceanRunner
 # Overview

-This is an endless runner game I developed using Unity.
-The game features a character {Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description the game that you wrote.
-Describe how to play your game.}

-{Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the game being played and a walkthrough of the code.}
+Using Unity, I developed this endless runner game called "Endless Ocean Runner."
+The game features a fish navigating through the ocean while dodging predators and collecting treasures.
+The goal is to survive as long as possible and gather as much treasure as you can.
+To play the game, the player controls the fish's movement using the up and down arrow keys.
+The fish automatically moves forward with the game screen.

+My purpose for developing this software was to learn how to program in Unity and increase my skills in game development.
+While creating this endless ocean runner game, my aim was to deepen my understanding of fundamental game mechanics and improve my ability to design engaging user interfaces.

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

-{Describe the tools that you used to develop the software}

-{Describe the programming language that you used and any libraries.}
+* Development Platform: Unity
+* Programming Language: C#

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [Unity Download](https://unity.com/download)
 * [Unity Resources](https://unity.com/resources)
 * [Endless Runner Game Unity Tutorial](https://www.youtube.com/watch?v=U3sT-T5bKX4)